foundryvtt/crucible/docs/Character/Creation.md

 ### Optional Rule: Allegiances and Nemeses

 At the discretion of the Game Master, you may choose to employ an optional rule during the character creation process by which you identify several (the number is up to the Game Master, but 3 is a recommended maximum) significant allies or foes from your past.
 These connections can refer to an individual person, monster, or a collective organization.
-Each player's allegiances and nemeses become entries in the **World Progression** table.
+Each player's Allegiances and Nemeses become entries in the **World Progression** table.
 See section <TODO> for details.